TohLaboratory/toyMulticanonical/README.md

-# toyMC3
+# toyMulticanonical
-A toy example of Metropolis-coupled Markov chain Monte Carlo (MC3)
+A toy example of Markov chain Monte Carlo with Multicanonical method.